What is there to know about an artist’s oil painting palette? You’d be surprised.

 Positioning Your Painting Palette

-The artist oil painting palette can be used in two primary positions, either on the tabletop or hand-held.
+The artist’s oil painting palette can be used in two primary positions, either on the tabletop or hand-held.
 Some artists prefer to hold their palettes while they paint.
 This makes it possible to continue painting from different angles.
-Other artists would rather set their palette on a table and mix paints that way.
-Tabletop palettes are usually larger and this feature allows the artist more room for mixing colors.
+Other artists would prefer to set their palette on a table and mix paints that way.
+Tabletop palettes are usually larger, and this feature allows the artist more room for mixing colors.
 Whichever position you choose for your palette is a matter of preference.

 Organizing Your Painting Palette

 Organizing your oil painting palette is a helpful skill to use.
-It may seem insignificant, but a well organized palette will make your painting sessions easier and more enjoyable.
+It may seem insignificant, but a well-organized palette will make your painting sessions easier and more enjoyable.
 How you organize paint on your palette is entirely up to you.
-There is no right or wrong way, however here is how some artists prefer to arrange their palettes.
-Some choose to arrange their palette from light to dark paints, while others place their colors from cool to warm.
-Another way is to group colors according to family, such as grouping all your yellow colors together, oranges, reds, violets, blues, greens and earth colors etc. Still other painters lay out their paint colors in a haphazard manner with no apparent rhyme or reason.
+There is no right or wrong way.
+Some artists choose to arrange their palette from light to dark, while others place their colors from cool to warm.
+Another way is to group colors according to families, such as grouping all your yellow colors together, oranges, reds, violets, blues, greens, earth colors, etc. Still, other painters lay out their paint colors in a haphazard manner without apparent rhyme or reason.
 Even though there are no specific rules for arranging colors on your palette, the arrangement should make sense so that time is not wasted searching for your colors.

 The following are some suggestions for organizing your palette.